eclipse-iceoryx/iceoryx/doc/website/getting-started/overview.md

 ## Using the C++ API

 Armed with the terminology and functional concepts, we can start to use the API to send and receive data.
-This involves settting up the runtime in each application, creating publishers in applications that need to send data and subscribers in applications that want to receive said data.
+This involves setting up the runtime in each application, creating publishers in applications that need to send data and subscribers in applications that want to receive said data.
 An application can have both, publishers and subscribers.
 It can even send data to itself, but this usually makes little sense.